JakeAnto/JakeAnto.github.io/docs/blog/posts/nextdns.md

 ### Any privacy-friendly alternatives to NextDNS?

-If you need a self-hosted solution, you can use [Pi-hole](https://pi-hole.net/).
-If you want a cloud-based solution, you can use [AdGuard DNS](https://adguard-dns.io/), also free up to 300k queries per month.
+If you need a self-hosted solution, you can use [:material-pi-hole: Pi-hole](https://pi-hole.net/).
+If you want a cloud-based solution, you can use [:simple-adguard: AdGuard DNS](https://adguard-dns.io/), also free up to 300k queries per month.

 If you are looking for alternative DNS services that provide malware blocking, you can use [Quad9](https://www.quad9.net/service/service-addresses-and-features) or [Mullvad DNS](https://mullvad.net/en/help/dns-over-https-and-dns-over-tls/), both of which are privacy-friendly.

 ### Will adding more blocklists increase the latency?

 No, it won't.
 The latency will stay the same regardless of the number of filters you have enabled.
-Don't go on about enabling every blocklist you see, though.
-That'll only increase the chances of false-positives.
+Don't go on about enabling every single blocklist, though.
+I know it's tempting, but that'll only increase the chances of false-positives.
+How many blocklists should you enable depends on your threat model.

 ### Is the free plan enough?